ViktorWelbers/viktorwelbers.github.io/content/resume.md

 , where I developed a prototype for a smart cycling system with my team member [Leon Staubach](https://www.linkedin.com/in/leon-staubach-2676a5186/).
 : _Idea_: Use Machine Learning and available data to create round trip routes for cyclists, based on POI categories that they are interested in.
-We used DBSCAN to create clusters of similar POIs, build routes between them and reduce the length of each round trip route to the maximum length that a user had set.
+We use DBSCAN to create clusters of similar POIs, build routes between them and reduce the length of each round trip route to the maximum length that a user had set.

 **Programming Languages**